 A principle that has been often discussed (and hopefully practiced) in the Lean community over the past few years is usually described as “respect for people.”

 A certain British

-Let me explain why he’s wrong and we can explore some great links on “respect for people” in this post.
+Let me explain why he's wrong — “respect for people” is not

 When I was first taught about Lean and the Toyota Production System in the mid 90s, the focus was on tools (heijunka boards, kanban cards, 5S) and a few cultural elements (engage people in improvement, be in the “gemba”) – but the phrase “respect for people” was not explicitly taught.